'Very Valentine' Book Has Been Turned Into a Lifetime Movie

 If you have not read the book, you should!
 It has a lot to offer because of its universality.
 Everyone can identify with something in the book because Trigiani focuses on some issues that we all have faced in the past or might face in the future.
 However, she writes from her own perspectives that show up through her characters who all connect in some way.

 The title of the book gives no clue as to what the book is about.
 One would think it is about Valentine's Day, but that's not the case at all.
-It is about a young thirty-three old woman named Valentine who lives with her eighty year old grandmother.
-She chose that lifestyle after breaking up with her boy friend and giving up a teaching position.
-She becames an apprentice in her grandmother's custom made shoe business.
+It is about a young thirty-three old woman named Valentine who lives with her eighty-year-old grandmother.
+She chose that lifestyle after breaking up with her boyfriend and giving up a teaching position.
+She becomes an apprentice in her grandmother's custom-made shoe business.

 Valentine is the main character in the book, and we see the other characters through her eyes.
-In fact, the book is written in the first person where Trigiani makes excellent use of the pronouns "I" and "me."
+In fact, the book is written in the first person where Trigiani makes excellent use of the pronouns "I," "me," "my," and "mine."

 I like to hear the title of a movie within the movie and read the title within a book.
 Very Valentine did not disappoint me in that respect for the title "Very Valentine" is seen in the book; however it doesn't come until the very end.
 Therefore, if you are curious about the title as I was, then you must read the entire book to find out what "Very Valentine" means.